0x2bc/community-repo/community-roadmap/ListingStrategy.md

 # Appendix
-My opinion on the supply and demand balance in response to community questions (term #1).
+My opinion on the JOY supply and demand balance in response to community questions (term #1).

 > The only buyers of JOY are gateway operators like Gleev, everybody else including WG workers, council members and content creators are sellers.
 How is this going to balance out?